nguyenphuminh/MnCrypt/README.md

 # MnCrypt
-An experimental content encrypting tool written using web technologies
+An experimental content encryption tool written using web technologies